-- 10.1 Directed Surveillance and the use of a CHIS can only be lawfully carried out if properly authorised, and in strict accordance with the terms of the authorisation. - 10.2 Forms can only be signed by Authorising Officers as listed in Appendix 2.
+- 10. 1 Directed Surveillance and the use of a CHIS can only be lawfully carried out if properly authorised, and in strict accordance with the terms of the authorisation. - 10.
+2 Forms can only be signed by Authorising Officers as listed in Appendix 2.
 This Appendix will be kept up to date by the SRO, and will be added to as required.
 If a Chief Officer wishes to add, delete or substitute a post, he/she must refer such a request to the SRO for consideration, as necessary.
-The SRO has been duly authorised to add, delete or substitute posts listed in appendix 2. - 10.3 Authorisations under RIPA are separate from any delegated authority to act under the Council's scheme of delegations and internal departmental schemes of delegation.
-All RIPA authorisations, save for authorisations to collect communications data under section 22(3) are for specific investigations only, and must be reviewed, renewed or cancelled once a specific surveillance is complete or about to expire.
+The SRO has been duly authorised to add, delete or substitute posts listed in appendix 2. - 10.
+3 Authorisations under RIPA are separate from any delegated authority to act under the Council's scheme of delegations and internal departmental schemes of delegation.
+All RIPA authorisations, save for authorisations to collect communications data under section 22(3), are for specific investigations only and must be reviewed, renewed or cancelled once a specific surveillance is complete or about to expire.
 Authorisations to collect communications data under section 22 (3) have, as with section 22 notices, a lifespan of one month.
-However they can be renewed by serving a new authorisation or notice for further months, within any time during the current life of the notice in question. - 10.4 Only the RIPA forms set out on the Home Office website are permitted to be used.
-Any other forms used, will be rejected by the authorising officer and/or by the SRO. - 10.5 Directed Surveillance the Conduct and Use of CHIS and/or disclosure of communications data notices can be authorised by the Council only on the grounds of preventing or detecting crime or preventing disorder.
+However they can be renewed by serving a new authorisation or notice for further months, within any time during the current life of the notice in question. - 10.4 Current RIPA forms are set out on the Home Office website and should be used as a basis for our application forms. - 10.5 Directed Surveillance the Conduct and Use of CHIS and/or disclosure of communications data notices can be authorised by the Council only on the grounds of preventing or detecting crime.
 No other grounds are available to local authorities.